mrcaddlr/Cups-Balls-and-a-Box/README.md

 # Cups-Balls-and-a-Box
-Cups, Balls, and a Box is a simple Scratch game i made.
+Cups, Balls, and a Box is a simple Scratch game i made in 48 hours.